 Bleu de Chanel EDT was the first Bleu de Chanel.
 Launched in 2010, the EDT boasts a deep, woody, and aromatic scent that younger men find pretty appealing.

-Upon spraying Bleu De Chanel Eau De Toilette, you can smell the fruity grapefruit top notes.
-A hint of mint and lemon, as well as the smoky incense that delivers the scent’s iconic smell, closely follows the signature grapefruit scent.
-The EDT’s opening is pretty fresh and captivating.
+As Bleu De Chanel Eau De Toilette settled in I began to get a hint of mint and lemon, as well as the smoky incense that delivers the scent’s iconic smell.
+Overall, the EDT’s opening is pretty fresh and captivating.

 Bleu de Chanel EDTs middle notes are woody and comprise sandalwood, cedar, and vetiver.
 The woody fragrances enable the EDT to deliver a deep but not overly mature personality.
 While Bleu de Chanel EDT is not that strong, it’s an excellent scent for casual wear.